awaisirshad1/OTelCollectorDemo/README.md

 1. Sending to a local collector, then querying that collector from a remote machine by connecting it to an observability backend on a remote machine (or Grafana cloud)
 2. Sending it to a remote collector, then sending it to an observability backend located on the same machine as the collector.

-(Corrections to be made as the purpose of this project is to further my understanding of setting up observability using the OpenTelemetry protocol)
+(Corrections to be made as I progress, as the purpose of this project is to further my understanding of setting up observability on Microservices using the OpenTelemetry protocol)